SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

    The next step will be to mature this study a bit, with a few more assays to measure activated T-cell or memory B-cell response, add a few more groups, and then move for an EUA.
 At that point, the CDC's ACIP could issue a recommendation for practice.
-Or, as Furilla pointed out, full approval for Moderna and J&amp;J might grease the skids there, allowing a bit less deliberation.
+Or, as Kurilla pointed out, full approval for Moderna and J&amp;J might grease the skids there, allowing a bit less deliberation.

 3. One side-effect of watching some of the mix-and-match discussion was that I could